The Benefits of Lavender

 Culinary lavender can be used to add a delicious touch to honey, teas, salads, sauces, soups, meats and fish, chocolate, biscuits and ice cream.
 When experimenting with culinary lavender it is important to add the lavender gradually to suit your taste.

 The health benefits of lavender oil for the skin are due to its antiseptic and antifungal properties.
 It is used to treat various skin disorders such as acne, wrinkles, psoriasis, and other inflammatory conditions.
 It is commonly used to speed up the healing process of wounds, cuts, burns, and sunburns because it improves the formation of scar tissues.

-Due to its anti-bacterial qualities, lavender oil is widely used for various respiratory problems including throat infections, flu, cough, cold, asthma, sinus congestion, bronchitis, whooping cough, laryngitis, and tonsillitis.
+Due to its anti-bacterial qualities, lavender oil may be used for various respiratory problems including throat infections, flu, cough, cold, asthma, sinus congestion, bronchitis, whooping cough, laryngitis, and tonsillitis.
 The oil is either used in the form of vapor or is applied on the skin of the neck, chest and back.

-Lavender essential oil is useful for hair care because it has been shown to be very effective in reducing dandruff.
-Furthermore, lavender essential oil has also been shown to be very helpful in the treatment of hair loss, particularly for patients who suffer from alopecia, an auto-immune disease where the body rejects its own hair follicles.
+Lavender essential oil is useful for hair care because it may be very effective in reducing dandruff.
+Furthermore, lavender essential oil may also be helpful in the treatment of hair loss, particularly for patients who suffer from alopecia, an auto-immune disease where the body rejects its own hair follicles.

 Become a MemberInterested in growing lavender on a larger scale?

 Become a member of the Ontario Lavender Association today!